don/cordova-plugin-ble-central/README.md

 # Bluetooth Low Energy (BLE) Central Plugin for Apache Cordova

+Experimental branch for writing descriptor values on iOS

 This plugin enables communication between a phone and Bluetooth Low Energy (BLE) peripherals.

 The plugin provides a simple [JavaScript API](#api) for iOS and Android.